 With 83.1 million consumers in the US using AR monthly, AR usership is expected to grow to 17% by 2022.
 AR is a thrilling way to see and interact with rich information about the world, and the user base is expected to continue growing as more companies begin to adopt AR.

 70% of consumers between ages 16 and 44 are aware of AR.
 What’s impressive about this figure is that AR has just become available to most consumers only a few years ago.
 We’re seeing an adoption rate that is allusive to the early days of ecommerce.

 With ARKit and ARCore becoming available to most smartphone owners, AR has been quickly integrated into many apps.
 What many brands don’t know is that most web browsers ship with WebVR and other 3D technologies.
 That means integrating an AR or VR experience into your online store doesn’t require users to have any additional software installed other than their browser.
 With Threekit’s 3D Configurator, your online store can offer 3D product customizations that work on every device, everywhere.

-After consumers have selected which products will work for them, making the choice of which product to purchase is an area that AR can have significant influence in.
+After consumers have selected which products will work for them, making the choice of what product to purchase is an area that AR can significantly influence.
 For brands that have an in-person onboarding process for their customers, using AR and VR can compel customers with real-life, vivid imagery that drives them towards buying.

 Using 3D technologies in your online shopping experience can increase your conversion rates by up to 40%.
-Using AR can give customers the confidence to buy, increase their post-purchase satisfaction, and reduce your return rate.
+Using AR can give customers the confidence to buy, increase their post-purchase satisfaction, and reduce return rates.